hauntsaninja/mypy_primer/README.md

 # mypy_primer

-mypy_primer makes it easy to run [mypy](https://github.com/python/mypy/) over a few million lines of open source projects for the purpose of finding regressions or evaluating changes.
+mypy_primer makes it easy to run [mypy](https://github.com/python/mypy/) over several million lines of open source projects for the purpose of finding regressions or evaluating changes.

 ## Explanation